zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/load-data/load-data.md

     ![View settings for sales_sample load task](images/view-sales-sample.png)

 5. The default action is to **Create Table** from the source.
-Notice the data loader derived the column names and data types from the parquet file.
-Update the name of the table from **SALES_SAMPLE** to **CUSTSALES**
+Update the name of the new table from **SALES_SAMPLE** to **CUSTSALES**.
+Notice the data loader derived the column names and data types from the parquet file contents.

     ![Update table name to custsales](images/update-sales-sample-name.png)

-5. We will load two more sources.
+5. We will create tables and load two more sources.
 Next, drag the **genre** folder over to the right hand pane.
 Again, click **OK** to load all files into a single table.

 5. Finally, drag the **customer** folder over to the right hand pane.
 Again, click **OK** to load all files into a single table.